GENERAL TREATMENTS (NAIL AND SKIN CARE)

 Staying safe during Covid-19 is of the utmost importance to us at Foot HQ.
 Thats why you can now have a Telehealth consultation from the convenience of your own home.
 This means if you or someone in your household has fallen ill, you have had recent surgery or for whatever reason you’re unable to come into one of our clinics, you can still get help and support from your podiatrist.

-Call us on (02) 8520 8818 to check if you are eligible for a Telehealth consultation today!
+Call us on (02) 8520 8818 to see how you can get a Telehealth consultation with one of our Professionals today!

-Note: Telehealth services are unsuitable if you desire to be assessed for orthotic devices.
+Note: Telehealth services are unsuitable if you wish to be assessed for orthotic devices.